This post may contain affiliate links. Please read our disclosure policy.

 • 4 burger buns

-• toppings of choice: mayonnaise, lettuce, tomato, avocado
+• toppings of choice: lettuce, tomato, avocado, onion, etc

 Instructions

-• Place on a bun and top with desired toppings.
+• Place patties on a bun and top with lemon yogurt sauce, avocado, lettuce, and tomato, or any other desired toppings.

 Notes

 To Freeze: After step 2, freeze for 30 minutes in the freezer then place patties in a ziploc bag, label and freeze up to 4 months.
-When ready, defrost in fridge for 24 hours and follow steps 4-7.
+When ready, defrost in fridge for 24 hours then cook as instructed.

 Canned Salmon: While I prefer to use fresh salmon, you can use canned for this recipe if that’s what you have on hand or want!
 You’ll need the same amount of canned salmon as the recipe calls for if using fresh.